upper waypoint

 Make sure disaster plans include your extended networks — especially for seniors

-Make sure your that your disaster plans include your extended networks beyond just your immediate family, recommends Sonoma County Supervisor James Gore.
-That includes not assuming that the people in your life are as informed (or tech-savvy) as you.
+Make sure that your disaster plans include your extended networks beyond just your immediate family, recommends Sonoma County Supervisor James Gore.
+That includes not assuming that the people in your life are as informed (or as tech-savvy) as you.

 Check in with senior relatives in particular, and make sure that they know they might not be able to rely on their internet or phones during a disaster — and help them as much as you can to have a backup plan for communication.